corda/corda/docs/source/setting-up-a-corda-network.rst

 Certificates
 ------------

+If two nodes are to communicate successfully then both need to have each other's root certificate in their truststores.
+The simplest way to achieve this is to have all nodes sign off of a single root.

-All node certificates' root must be the same.
-Later R3 will provide the root for production use, but for testing you can use ``certSigningRequestUtility.jar`` to generate a node certificate with a fixed test root:
+Later R3 will provide this root for production use, but for testing you can use ``certSigningRequestUtility.jar`` to generate a node certificate with a fixed test root:

 .. sourcecode:: bash